Iran releases Oscar-winning film actress held over protests

 DUBAI, United Arab Emirates (AP) — Iran released a prominent actress from an Oscar-winning film on Wednesday, nearly three weeks after she was jailed for criticizing a crackdown on anti-government protests, local reports said.

-After her release from the notorious Evin Prison in Tehran on Wednesday, Alidoosti posed with flowers among her friends.
+After her release from the notorious Evin Prison in Tehran on Wednesday, Alidoosti posed with bunches of flowers, surrounded by friends.
 No further details have been released about her case.

 Alidoosti was among several Iranian celebrities to express support for the nationwide protests and criticize the authorities’ violent clampdown on dissent.
 She had posted at least three messages in support of the protests on Instagram before her account was disabled.